Food waste? I’m guilty.

 Practically no commitment

 Plan menus: It’s a simple as a weekly plan.
 Map out what you’re going to eat, and then shop for it.

 Buy smart: Grocery stores would love if you would buy more than you need, but you shouldn’t fall in that trap.
 So don’t buy those five pounds of grapes on super-sale unless you’re either having a party, planning to freeze them, or have a household full of big-time grape eaters.

 Use leftovers: Made too much?
 Serve it again, or serve it in another form (shred the roast beef and make it into tacos, for example).
 And if you have leftovers from a restaurant meal, by all means bring them home and eat them too.
-If you need some suggestions for how to cook them up, check out our favorite Kitchen Sink Foods.

 Refrigerate wisely: Put perishable items (meats, cheeses, milk, etc.) back in the refrigerator as soon as you’ve finished with them.
 If you let them sit out they won’t last as long.